satansdeer/satansdeer.github.com/content/legacy-posts/reducers-vs-transducers/index.md

     (...args) => accumulation(fn(args)), x => x)
 ```

-The function is very compact, let's break it down.
+The function is compact, let's break it down.

 Imagine that we called that function like this `compose(fn1, fn2, fn3)(x)`.

 First look at the `x => x` part.
 In lambda calculus it's called __identity function__.
-It just returns whatever it takes as an argument without changing.
+It returns whatever it takes as an argument without changing.
 We need it here to start our unfolding.

 So after fist iteration we'll have that __identity function__ (for convenience let's call it __I__) called with the __fn1__ function as an argument: